 We are closely linked with a variety of multidisciplinary and innovative education and research institutes, centers, and initiatives.

-The University is also part of an integrated partnership, called the National Nanotechnology Infrastructure Network (NNIN), comprising 13 user facilities, led by Cornell and Stanford, that provide opportunities for nanoscience and nanotechnology research.
+The University is also part of an integrated partnership, called the National Nanotechnology Coordinated Infrastructure (NNCI), comprised of13 user facilities, that provide opportunities for nanoscience and nanotechnology research.